AlfredA93/recipe-repo-2/TESTING.md

 ### PEP8 Compliant

+All custom Python code is valid and complient to PEP8 standards as per [CI Python Linter](https://pep8ci.herokuapp.com/)

 ### HTML W3C Validator

 **2 Errors on all Django-Quill forms which appear on the Admin Add Recipe Page, the Front-End User Add Recipe page and the Front-End User Edit Recipe Page **